 -represent data in the right format.
 A set of data can be represented in many different ways, such as bar graphs, line graphs, circle graphs, etc. You need to find out what is common and what is comprehensively clear.
 Represent your data in the most accurate and clear way.
 For instance, a dose response experiment must be shown using linear graphs.
 Bar graphs, although used in some papers, are not suitable in dose response experiments because they do not visually convey the message that this is a continues dose experiment.

 -Do not use uncommon fonts in your figures.
 Arial is a very popular font when you need to label your figures.
 Calibri is a similar font with slight differences.
-On the other hand, Times New Roman, is not common for labeling figures.
+On the other hand, Times New Roman, is not common for labeling figures, although it is commonly used in the main body of the scientific papers.